MB Weekly 11/16/2023

 MB WEEKLY – LENS:

-Laughing in Hermosa Beach… Feel free to send your photos to: MBWeekly@TimeWire.net
+Funny feline in Manhattan Beach … Feel free to send your photos to: MBWeekly@TimeWire.net

 MB WEEKLY – READER RESPONSE: